 The program content meets the pharmacology continuing education requirements for the renewal of the advanced practice nurse prescriptive authority license.
-Nurses will receive 40 total continuing education credits of which 6 hours are specific to Pharmacology credit.
+Nurses will receive 40 total contact hours of which 6 hours are specific to Pharmacology.

 Pharmacists will receive 40 contact hours for completion of this program.
 The Pharmacists Education Foundation is approved by the Accreditation Council for Pharmacy Education as a provider of continuing pharmaceutical education.
 ACPE accreditation #120-999-07-201-H01-P.

 Successful completion of this program does not guarantee expertise in the content.
 Clinical experience and judgment coupled with an understanding of the content are necessary to attain competency.
 Achieving certification is a means to demonstrate competency.

 Criteria for Successful Completion